Introduction

 Yield Strength

-Yield strength is the stress level at which an alloy starts to undergo a permanent deformation.
-Like tensile strength, 6061-T6 has a significantly higher yield strength of 276 MPa than 5052-O with a yield strength of 193 MPa.
-This means that 6061 can take higher loads before it deforms permanently and therefore it is suitable for structural parts and other uses.
+Yield strength is the stress level at which an alloy starts to undergo permanent deformation.
+Like tensile strength, 6061-T6 has a higher yield strength of 276 MPa than 5052-H32, which has a yield strength of 214 MPa.
+This means that 6061 can take higher loads before it deforms permanently and is therefore very suitable for structural parts.

 Fatigue Strength

-Fatigue strength is the ability of a material to withstand cyclic stress without failure and is also known as metal fatigue.
-Notably, if enough time is given, 5052-O has a relatively high fatigue strength of 117 MPa than 6061-T6 with a fatigue strength of 96.5 MPa.
-This makes 5052 a better choice for applications that require cyclic loading or vibration.
+Fatigue strength is the ability of a material to withstand cyclic stress without failure.
+Notably, 5052-H32 has a significantly high fatigue strength of 130 MPa, which is considerably greater than the 96.5 MPa of 6061-T6.
+This makes 5052-H32 an excellent choice for applications that involve constant cyclic loading or vibration.

 Hardness

-Hardness is a material property that measures its ability to resist localized plastic deformation due to indentation or scratching.
-6061-T6 has a higher hardness of 95 BHN than 5052-O of 60 BHN, which indicates that the former is stronger and more resistant to scratching and indentation.
+Hardness is a material property that measures its ability to resist localized plastic deformation such as scratching or indentation.
+6061-T6 has a higher Brinell hardness of 95 compared to 5052-H32’s hardness of 77, which indicates that the former is more resistant to surface scratching and indentation.

 Modulus of Elasticity

-Young’s modulus of elasticity is the measure of the stiffness or the ability of a material to resist elastic deformation when it is subjected to stress.
-The modulus of elasticity of 5052-O is 70.3 GPa and 6061-T6 is 68.9 GPa which shows that both the materials have almost similar stiffness but 5052 is slightly higher in stiffness.
+Young’s modulus of elasticity is the measure of a material’s stiffness.
+The modulus of elasticity of 5052-H32 is 70.3 GPa and 6061-T6 is 68.9 GPa.
+This shows that both materials have very similar stiffness, with 5052 being slightly stiffer.

 5052 Aluminum vs 6061: Fabrication and Processing